 Data-Driven Software License Compliance

 Armed with actionable compliance data, software suppliers are in a better position to prioritize their efforts to convert overuse and piracy and adjust their regional programs based on the trends that they are seeing.

 This year’s Top 20 shows that the opportunity to generate new license revenue is significant.
 Want to learn more about your own opportunity?
-Check out our blog on What is Software Piracy and be sure to download Best Practices for Assessing Your Software Piracy Risk or contact us about monetizing unlicensed use today.
+Check out our content on What is Software Piracy? and be sure to download Best Practices for Assessing Your Software Piracy Risk or contact us about monetizing unlicensed use today.